Abbie Hoffman: Early life and education

+Abbot Howard Hoffman was born November 30, 1936, in Worcester, Massachusetts, to Florence (née Schanberg) and John Hoffman.
+Hoffman was raised in a middle-class Jewish household and had two younger siblings.
+Hoffman's mother, Florence Schanberg, was born in Clinton, Massachusetts, to Orthodox Jewish immigrants from Austria.
+His father, John Hoffman, was born in Russia shortly after the failed 1905 revolution but rarely discussed his origins due to the anti-communist climate of the time.
+Hoffman only began to uncover his paternal family history while writing his autobiography in the 1970s.

+According to family accounts, the Hoffmans originally bore the surname Shapoznikoff and were lower-middle-class Jewish shopkeepers in Russia.
+Seeking to escape czarist repression, a relative named Jacob Shapoznikoff allegedly obtained or assumed the identity of a German named Hoffman to emigrate to the United States.
+He traveled via Siberia and Japan to California, eventually settling in New York, where he facilitated the immigration of other family members.
+Hoffman's paternal grandparents, Morris and Anna Shapoznikoff, immigrated to the U.S. around 1910.

 During his school days, he became known as a troublemaker who started fights, played pranks, vandalized school property, and referred to teachers by their first names.
 In his second year, Hoffman was expelled from Classical High School, a now-closed public high school in Worcester.
 As an atheist, Hoffman wrote a paper declaring that, "God could not possibly exist, for if he did, there wouldn't be any suffering in the world."
 The irate teacher ripped up the paper and called him "a Communist punk."
 Hoffman jumped on the teacher and started fighting him until he was restrained and removed from the school.
 On June 3, 1954, 17-year-old Hoffman was arrested for the first time, for driving without a license.
 After his expulsion, he attended Worcester Academy, graduating in 1955.
 Hoffman engaged in many behaviors typical of rebellious teenagers in the 1950s, such as riding motorcycles, wearing leather jackets, and sporting a ducktail haircut.

 Upon graduating, he enrolled at nearby Brandeis University, where he studied under professors such as noted psychologist Abraham Maslow, often considered the father of humanistic psychology.
 He was also a student of Marxist theorist Herbert Marcuse, who Hoffman said had a profound effect on his political outlook.
 Hoffman would later cite Marcuse's influence during his activism and his theories on revolution.
 He was on the Brandeis tennis team, which was coached by journalist Bud Collins.
 Hoffman graduated with a B.A. in psychology in 1959.
 That fall, he enrolled at the University of California, Berkeley, where he completed coursework toward a master's degree in psychology.
 Soon after, he married his girlfriend Sheila Karklin in May 1960.